 Passwords are vital in maintaining user accounts and regulating access to privileged data and services.
 It should be compulsory for everyone to use strong passwords.
 Nobody should be allowed to use common words, names, or repetitive characters just because they are easy to remember.

 If employees have difficulties remembering passwords, they can come up with a code or mnemonic.
 For example, for their email account, they can convert the name of the email service into numbers or characters (example: 1 for A, 2 for B, etc.) and append to it an anagram of their favorite word and a string of numbers and symbols they can easily remember.
+If that seems too complicated, or your employees don’t want to bother, you can just use a free password vault, and not worry about your passwords ever again.

 Strong passwords are a combination of letters, numbers, and symbols or other characters.
 They should also be case sensitive and should have at least one uppercase and one lowercase letter.
 Nobody should be allowed to use passwords that only consist of letters or numbers.
 As much as possible, the passwords should be generated by the users themselves so they can remember it without the need to store it somewhere.
 Also, different accounts should have different passwords.